 Overloaded Vehicles and Shifting Cargo

-According to the U.S. Department of Transportation (DOT), trucks operating in South Carolina cannot exceed 80,000 pounds of gross weight when operating on interstate highways.
-Loading up a truck beyond the allowable weight can risk the load shifting or becoming unsecured, both of which can cause an accident.
-Whoever loaded or delegated the process of loading the truck could be liable, namely the trucking company, an employee, or the owner of the cargo.
+According to the U.S. Department of Transportation (DOT), trucks operating in South Carolina are limited to a gross weight of 80,000 pounds when traveling on interstate highways.
+Loading a truck beyond the allowable weight can risk the load shifting or becoming unsecured, which can cause an accident.
+The person who loaded or delegated the process of loading the truck could be liable, namely the trucking company, an employee, or the cargo owner.

 Lack of Proper Licensing and Training

-All truck drivers must hold a commercial driver’s license (CDL) to operate a truck legally in South Carolina.
-If a driver was not holding a valid CDL at the time of an injury accident, this key piece of evidence could place liability on them for not carrying the proper credentials.
+All truck drivers must hold a Commercial Driver’s License (CDL) to operate a truck legally in South Carolina.
+If a driver did not have a valid CDL at the time of an injury accident, this key piece of evidence could place liability on them for not carrying the proper credentials.

 If the employer should have known or did know about this, the trucking company or truck owner also could be found liable for failing to verify their driver’s qualifications.

-- Distracted driving: If the truck driver was talking on a smartphone, texting, eating, or performing another task while driving, it could have distracted their focus from the road.
+- Distracted or Reckless Driving: If the truck driver was talking on a smartphone, texting, eating, or performing another task while driving, it could have distracted their focus from the road.

-- Drunk driving: According to the South Carolina Department of Motor Vehicles (SCDMV), every truck driver must be willing to submit specimens for drug and alcohol testing to stay in compliance with CDL requirements.
+- Drunk Driving: According to the South Carolina Department of Motor Vehicles (SCDMV), every truck driver must be willing to submit to drug and alcohol testing to comply with CDL requirements.

-- Fatigued driving: If the driver was on the road for too many hours, fatigue could cause them to fall asleep at the wheel or otherwise lose control of the vehicle.
+- Fatigued and Drowsy Driving: If the driver has been on the road for too many hours, fatigue can cause them to fall asleep at the wheel and lose control of the vehicle.

 Malfunctioning Equipment

-An improper truck repair could lead to faulty brakes or another mechanical error, leading to a crash.
+Improper truck repair could lead to faulty brakes or another mechanical error, potentially resulting in a crash.
 In this case, a maintenance team may be responsible for failing to make the necessary repairs or replacements or performing them improperly.

 A trucking company could also be liable for failure to keep up with regular maintenance.
 Finally, a parts manufacturer may have played a role if it issued faulty truck parts, which then malfunctioned and caused a collision.

-Let Us Help You Seek Compensation from the Liable Party
+Let Our Spartanburg Truck Accident Lawyers Help You Seek Compensation from the Liable Party

-Count on a lawyer from our firm to protect your rights in a Spartanburg truck accident case.
-At Farmer & Morris Law, PLLC, our team knows that insurance companies in truck collision cases do not always treat the victim fairly.
-We can work to counteract the techniques insurers often use, helping you move toward the fairest possible settlement in your case.
+Count on our Spartanburg truck accident attorneys to protect your legal rights after a collision with a commercial vehicle.
+At Farmer & Morris Law, PLLC, our team understands that insurance companies in truck collision cases often do not treat victims fairly.
+We can work to counteract the techniques insurance companies often use, helping you move toward the fairest possible settlement in your case.
+If necessary, we can also file a lawsuit on your behalf related to the truck accident.